rapid7/propsd/docs/class-storage.md

 The `Storage` module is responsible for managing data sources and merging their properties into a single document in the correct order.
 In "Version 1", it will use a dedicated S3Watcher to fetch an index object from S3, and add/remove sources accoding to an array defined therein.

 _In a future version, the Storage module should be able to discover new sources from fetched objects, removing the need for an out-of-band definition of sources in an index.
-Instead, the Storage module would initialize its first source(s) from local configuration, and find additional sources recursivly from their own contents._
+Instead, the Storage module would initialize its first source(s) from local configuration, and find additional sources recursively from their own contents._

 ## Interface

+### Constructor

+The Storage class can be instantiated with an optional `EventEmitter`.
+If one's provided, "update" events will be emitted to it whenever merged properties are modified.

 ### Class Attribute: `properties`